TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

 .. tip::

-   We recommend to try out the :ref:`"Edit on GitHub" workflow <docs-contribute-github-method>`, because it is a way to quickly make changes, but use :ref:`"Local Editing and Rendering with Docker" <docs-contribute-git-docker>` in the long run for larger changes.
+   We recommend to try out the :ref:`"Edit on GitHub" workflow <docs-contribute-github-method>`, because it is a way to quickly make changes, but if you are familiar with working with Git, use :ref:`"Local Editing and Rendering with Docker" <docs-contribute-git-docker>` in the long run for larger changes.